A Guide To Victorian Jewellery

 With the innovations in the manufacturing process, jewellery makers were able to craft pieces with increasingly intricate motifs.
 Birds, flowers, stars, snakes and other designs were very popular, and each had its own unique meaning.

-Amongst the most fashionable of Victorian jewellery motifs were those symbolising love and romance, with roses, doves and, of course, hearts amongst the most popular symbols of everlasting love.
+Amongst the most fashionable of Victorian unique jewellery motifs were those symbolising love and romance, with roses, doves and, of course, hearts amongst the most popular symbols of everlasting love.
+Serpent rings became synonymous with eternity after Prince Albert proposed to Queen Victoria with a gold ring in the shape of a snake.

 Jewellery was also a favourable way to wish a loved one good fortune.
 Clovers were a popular motif in these pieces, as can be seen in this stunning Victorian emerald, sapphire, ruby & diamond brooch.